There are generally 2 ways that human cells can die:

 - Programmed cell death or PCD is needed for natural development.
 A good example is the formation of our toes and fingers in the fetus that requires nature to use apoptosis to remove some tissue between the fingers and toes to allow for proper function.
 Another example is in the formation of synapses (signals) between neural cells that require any excess or surplus cells get eliminated through the process of apoptosis.

-- PCD is also needed to naturally destroy cells if the body recognises them as a threat to our system or to maintain the overall integrity of an organism.
+- PCD is also needed to naturally destroy cells if the body recognizes them as a threat to our system or to maintain the overall integrity of an organism.
 A good example of Apoptosis is when our cells get infected with a virus.
 Our body will choose to kill the damaged cells and save the surrounding tissues.

 It is believed that defects in our apoptotic process is associated with certain autoimmune conditions such as crohn’s disease, lupus and/or rheumatoid arthritis.
 Other occurrences of Apoptosis occurs in Cells with DNA or genome damage that may cause disruption in proper embryonic development thus leading the child to birth defects or to stop from becoming cancerous.